Who would you rather have screening the fellow passengers on your plane: A security guard who is only checking

 Signature-based tools compare files or packets to a list of "signatures" of specific files or packets known to represent a threat.
 (Each signature is the specific arrangement of zeros and ones that make up a file.)
 Behavior-based tools compare the behavior of files or network packets to a list of accepted (or of suspicious) activities and take action (either blocking the activity or generating a warning) if they see a behavior that looks suspicious or is forbidden.

 In general, signature-based tools are best at identifying and repelling known threats, while behavior-based are best for fighting new threats that haven't made it onto a list of known threat signatures.
-Most behavior-based
+Most behavior-based tools come with a standard set of policies for which behaviors are allowed (or are suspicious), while also allowing administrators to create their own policies.

 Some behavior-based tools operate on servers or PCs and usually examine calls, or requests, from applications to the operating system and compare them with a list of accepted (or forbidden) behaviors.
 These include StormWatch 3.0 from Okena Inc. and Harris Corp.'s Stat Neutralizer.
 Some tools specialize in protecting Web servers, including eEye Digital Security's Secure IIS, Entercept Security Technologies' Web Server Edition (which combines behavior-based and signature-based protection), Pelican Security Ltd.'s WaveBreaker and Sanctum Inc.'s Web AppShield 4.0.